 *LGBT – The acronym is used in this study to refer to lesbian, gay, bisexual, and transgender individuals, including a broader spectrum of identities (e.g., queer, intersex, asexual, and those questioning their sexual identity , among others).

-You can view the research report here:
+You can view the project report here (LT): Atsisiųsti / Download

 7. RESEARCH ON HEALTH SERVICES AVAILABILITY TO ROMA PEOPLE IN VILNIUS (2022-2023)